tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-demo.md

 1. Receive the index.html file, save it to a cache somewhere on the users hard drive.
 1. Begin to parse the page.
 1. Whenever the browser sees that it needs additonal files, it will send a request for that file to the web server

 ## II.
 Try this in a web browser

-Here we are going to http://www.rit.edu and viewing the request and response headers in Chrome's web inspector.
+Below we are going to http://www.rit.edu and viewing the request and response headers in Chrome's web inspector.

 In the example below you can see that the browser sent 10 *request headers*.
 These headers told the server things like "I am Chrome", and "I can accept zipped files and images".

-The Server sent back 9 *response headers*, most importantly that the
+The Server sent back 9 *response headers*, most importantly that the file being sent back is zipped, and is an HTML file (as opposed to an image for example), so the browser will know to first unzip it, and then to interpret (parse) it as HTML.

 ![www.rit.edu Request/Response](_images/rit-request-response.jpg)